-4.2 Task Force Organization
+5.2 Task Force Organization

-- (a) The decision to start or disband a Task Force is made by the Board of Directors. - (b) All Company members have the right to appoint a person as member to a Task Force.
+- (a) A proposal to create a Task Force, typically with a mission statement, introductory materials or proposals, shall be brought forward in a Board Meeting.
+The decision to start or disband a Task Force is made by the Board of Directors. - (b) All members of a Task Force shall be individual members (that is, Directors or Associate Members) of LDBC, or employees or other agents of organization members. - (c) All Directors have the right to appoint a person as member to a Task Force.
 These are called Appointed Members.
-Task Force members do not need to be Directors and do not need to be employees of Company member organizations or be affiliated with these.
-Task Forces may by simple majority vote among themselves to appoint or remove additional Task Force members beyond the Appointed Members. - (c) At least annually, each Task Force elects a Task Force Leader by simple majority. - (d) The actual member list of each Task Force (names and contact details) are kept up-to-date within ten business date after each change on a web page specified in Article 1.1 This list should include by which member (if any) they are appointed and also list the Task Force Leader. - (e) Task Forces should meet at least once a quarter physically, or by electronic means (conference telephone call or by internet).
-For each of these (potentially virtual) meetings, the Task Force Leader ensures that on the web page named in Article 1.1 (e), within ten business days written meeting minutes are posted and kept that show (at least) which Task Force Members were present in the meeting as well as contain its minutes and action points.
+Task Force members do not need to be Directors and do not need to be employees of Company member organizations or be affiliated with these. - (d) At least annually, each Task Force elects a Task Force Leader by simple majority. - (e) Task Forces may appoint or remove additional Task Force members beyond the Appointed Members.
+They may do so either by a decision of the Task Force Leader, or by a simple majority vote of the existing members, which shall supervene over a contrary decision by the Task Force Leader.

+- (f) The actual member list of each Task Force (names and contact details) are kept up-to-date within ten business days after each change on a web page specified in Article 1.1 This list should include by which member (if any) they are appointed and also list the Task Force Leader. - (g) Task Forces should meet at least once a quarter physically, or by electronic means (conference telephone call or by internet).
+For each of these (potentially virtual) meetings, the Task Force Leader ensures that on the web page named in Article 1.1 (e), within ten business days written meeting minutes are posted or linked that show (at least) which Task Force Members were present in the meeting as well as contain its minutes and action points.